Crop Advantage Series

 Early registration, prior to midnight, January 13, 2022

 Late or on-site registration

-- Registration includes lunch, proceedings booklet, refreshment breaks, private pesticide applicator recertification and CCA credits.
+- Registration includes lunch, refreshment breaks, private pesticide applicator recertification and CCA credits.

 - Cancellations requesting a refund must be received no later than 3 days prior to the meeting (except weather related).